 Clerk of Works

-A Clerk of Works has the essential job of working on site with Project Managers and specialist consultants.
-Their role is to ensure that quality of workmans contribute to ensuring the projects adhere to time scales and budgets as well as providing quality assurance.
+A Clerk of Works has the essential job of working on-site with Project Managers and specialist consultants.
+Their role is to ensure that the quality of workers contributes to ensuring the projects adhere to time scales and budgets as well as providing quality assurance.

 Average salary: £41,500 to £44,000

 Average hourly rate within the public sector – £26 – £32 per hour